 She has substantial experience in claims arising out of employer’s liability, occupier’s liability, product liability and public liability.

-She provides CPD training to national insurers and solicitors’ firms on how to manage suspected fraud from inception, through to pleadings, applications, litigation tactics and trial.
-Where grounds for fraud allegations emerge late, she is often instructed to re-draft pleadings and defences or to advise on the appropriate applications to make in response.
+She provides CPD training to major insurers and solicitors’ firms on how to manage suspected fraud from inception through to pleadings, applications, litigation tactics and trial.
+Where grounds for fraud allegations emerge late, she is often instructed to re-draft defences or to advise on the appropriate applications to make in response.
 Her extensive case experience includes instances where fraud allegations attached to solicitors and experts as well as claimants.

 Civil Fraud cases

 N v A Borough Council (2019) Liverpool County Court: acted in case where a Claimant discontinued a claim following investigation into alleged exaggeration.
 Despite the discontinuance, a finding of fundamental dishonesty was later made.

 M v NW (2019) Birkenhead County Court: acted for Claimant, in unusual multi-day case where Claimant alleged fraud by Defendant.
 Experts instructed for Claimant included a handwriting expert.
 Claim succeeded.

 B v M (2019) Birkenhead County Court: acted for Defendant.
 Claim dismissed by Judge following trial of low velocity impact issue; additional claims were discontinued as a result of the judgment.

 Holiday Company v J, W, W and W (2018) High Court: Application for committal following fake holiday sickness claims.
 All four Defendants received prison sentences.

 S v B (2018) Watford County Court: acted for Defendant.
 Allegation of fraud attaching to consultant orthopaedic spinal surgeon, which only crystallised following extensive and successful disclosure application; successful application to require surgeon’s attendance at trial for cross-examination.